Quantized Adam with Error Feedback: Main Results

 Assumption 1 is commonly used in analyzing adaptive stochastic type methods \cite{chen2018convergence,reddi2019convergence,duchi2011adaptive}.
 Especially, for the gradient quantization and weight quantization, the Lipschitz continuity conditions are used for bounding the error term introduced by quantization.
-For the weight quantization, the unbiased estimation condition $E[g_t] = \nabla f(Q_x(x_t))$ is used.
-This condition has already been used in \cite{hou2018analysis}.
+For the weight quantization, the unbiased estimation condition $ E[g_t] = \nabla\! f\!\left(Q_x\left(x_t\right)\right)$ is used, which has also been used in Hou et al. \cite{hou2018analysis}.
+All the detailed proof procedures are placed in Section \ref{proof_details}.